 There are certain legal and accounting issues that arise when a non resident of Canada acquires or sells property in Canada.
 These issues are set out below.

 The Income Tax Act of Canada provides that whenever a non-resident disposes of property, the non-resident is required to pay the appropriate amount of taxes on any gain.
-In order to satisfy the purchaser that the appropriate amount of taxes are being paid, the vendor must provide to the purchaser, on or before closing, a clearance certificate from Revenue Canada.
+In order to satisfy the Buyer that the appropriate amount of taxes are paid, the Seller must provide to the purchaser, on or before closing, a clearance certificate from Revenue Canada.
 This certificate is issued by the federal government and certifies that a certain amount of money is payable for the taxes.
-The amount owing is deducted from the sale proceeds and sent directly to the federal government by the vendor’s lawyer.
+The amount owing is deducted from the sale proceeds and sent directly to the federal government by the Seller’s lawyer.

 The clearance certificate is issued pursuant to section 116 of the Income Tax Act and is usually required on the closing date.
-It may be applied for in advance of the closing by the vendor, but not until there has been a contract of purchase and sale entered into by the vendor, with all subjects being removed.
-The wait for the clearance certificate is usually around 6-8 weeks, so in a perfect world, there would be a 6-8 week lead-time between when the subjects are removed and the completion date.
+The application for the certificate may be made prior to closing by the Seller, but not until there has been a subject free contract of purchase and sale.
+The wait for the clearance certificate is usually around 3 months, so in a perfect world, there would be a 3-month lead-time between subject removal and the completion date.

 Complications can arise if the certificate is not obtained prior to the closing date.
-In such a case, the purchaser is required to holdback from the sale proceeds a percentage of the selling price.
-This percentage is either 25% or 50%, depending on whether the property is non-depreciable property (a residence of the vendor) or depreciable property (the property has been rented).
+In such a case, the Buyer is required to hold back from the sale proceeds a percentage of the selling price.
+This percentage is between 25% and 50%, depending on whether the property is non-depreciable property (a residence of the Seller), depreciable property (the property has been rented), or inventory (Seller is a builder).
 The transaction closes with the money remaining in a lawyer’s trust account until the certificate is obtained.
-Once the certificate is obtained, the taxes are paid from the holdback and the vendor receives any amount left over.
+Once the certificate is obtained, the taxes are paid from the holdback and the Seller receives any amount left over.

 Who is a Non-Resident?

-The term “resident” is not defined in the Income Tax Act, however, the courts have held “residence” to be a “matter of the degree to which a person in mind and fact settles into or maintains or centralizes his ordinary mode of living with its accessories in social relations, interests and conveniences at or in the place in question.”
+A different definition applies for income tax, as the term “resident” is not defined in the Income Tax Act.
+The courts have held “residence” to be a “matter of the degree to which a person in mind and fact settles into or maintains or centralizes his ordinary mode of living with its accessories in social relations, interests and conveniences at or in the place in question.”
 The courts have held that an individual is “ordinarily resident” in Canada for tax purposes if Canada is the place where the individual, in the settled routine of his or her life, regularly, normally or customarily lives.
 In making a determination of residence status, all of the relevant facts in each case must be considered, including residential ties with Canada and length of time, object, intention and continuity with respect to stays in Canada and abroad.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult a lawyer for individual advice regarding your own situation.